SenZmaKi/Senpwai/README.md

 ## Support

 - You can support the development of Senpwai through donations on [GitHub Sponsors](https://github.com/sponsors/SenZmaKi) or [Patreon](https://patreon.com/Senpwai).
-- You can also show your appreciation by leaving a star on the gituhb.
+- You can also show your appreciation by leaving a star on the github.
 - Senpwai is open to pull requests, so if you have ideas for improvements, feel free to contribute!

 ## Links